 \section{Experimental Results}

-In this section, we perform offline experience accumulation in which where a batch of planning trials are run in order to populate the weight and demonstrate the resultant whole-body motion plans output by the proposed framework.
+In this section, we perform offline experience accumulation in which a batch of planning trials are run in order to populate the graph edge weights and demonstrate the whole-body motion plans output by the proposed framework.
 Within each planning trial, the high-level graph search provides a candidate contact sequence which is passed to the lower level of the framework where a sequence of trajectory optimization subproblems are solved to generate contact transitions.

 Case studies in three environments are performed: (i) a grid with low-height obstacles scattered along its surface (Section \ref{sec:cs1_exp}), (ii) a grid with a tall obstacle positioned between the start and goal configurations (Section \ref{sec:cs2_guiding_torso_path}), and (iii) a grid with various obstacles meant to emulate a real-world constriction site.
 These three grids, along with outputted reference trajectories, are visualized in Figure \ref{fig:exp2_setups}.